LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 **Example 1 Monitoring CPU**

-In this example we are going to check for ways to discuss cpu metrics collection and things we want to take into account when working in containerized environment.
+In this scenario we are going to check for ways to discuss cpu metrics collection and things we want to take into account when working in containerized environment.

 Questions to ask: